Medical Cannabis Use & Drug-Testing Updates

 - Medical use of cannabis: Federal ADA versus state versions of ADA laws

-- Components critical for an effective substance abuse prevention program, and why your existing program could land you in court
+- Components of an effective (and legal) substance abuse prevention program

-- Which states have ordered employers to pay for cannabis used by employees to treat workplace injuries - and why
+- Which states order employers to pay for cannabis used to treat workplace injuries

 - Handling impairment issues and how legal CBD use can complicate drug testing